 Agile sales management solves for all these.
 It gives every corner of your organization a synthesized framework and straightforward processes.
 It enables flexibility and iteration in both strategy and execution.

-It gives sales leaders the discretion and insight they need to implement sound plans of action, baseline standards, and checks for quality control at massive scale.
+It gives sales leaders the discretion and insight they need to implement sound plans of action, baseline standards, and checks for quality control at a massive scale.

 Last but not least, it uses data analysis to chart the path toward continuous revenue growth for your organization and for your individual contributors.